JS-Broadcast/Getting-started-with-es6/README.md

-# lessons
+# Getting Started with ES6
-Repository containing some of the code examples from YouTube courses.
+* Repository containing some of the code examples from YouTube courses.